prathameshbhurke/Basic-machine-learning-with-Python/README.md

-# Basic-machine-learning-with-Python
+# Coding-with-Python
 * Basic statistics
-* K-means
+* Validate IP address
-* Linear regression
+* Check for a sub string in a given string
-* Logistic regression
+* Check for alphnumeric, digits etc in a given string.